Nordic Bronze Age

 The Nordic Bronze Age maintained close trade links with Mycenaean Greece, with whom it shares several striking similarities.
 Some cultural similarities between the Nordic Bronze Age, the Sintashta/Andronovo culture and peoples of the Rigveda have also been detected.
 The Nordic Bronze Age region included part of northern Germany, and some scholars also include sites in what is now Estonia, Finland and Pomerania as part of its cultural sphere.

 The people of the Nordic Bronze Age were actively engaged in the export of amber, and imported metals in return, becoming expert metalworkers.
 With respect to the number and density of metal deposits, the Nordic Bronze Age became the richest culture in Europe during its existence.

+Iron metallurgy began to be practised in Scandinavia during the later Bronze Age, from at least the 9th century BC.
 Around the 5th century BC, the Nordic Bronze Age was succeeded by the Pre-Roman Iron Age and the Jastorf culture.
 The Nordic Bronze Age is often considered ancestral to the Germanic peoples.

 History

 Origins

 The Nordic Bronze Age is a successor of the Corded Ware culture in southern Scandinavia and Northern Germany.
 It appears to represent a fusion of elements from the Corded Ware culture and the preceding Pitted Ware culture.
-The decisive factor that triggered the change from the Chalcolithic Battle Axe culture into the Nordic Bronze Age is often believed to have been metallurgical influence as well as general cultural influence from Central Europe, similar in custom to those of the Unetice culture.
+The decisive factor that triggered the change from the Chalcolithic Battle Axe culture into the Nordic Bronze Age is often believed to have been metallurgical influence as well as general cultural influence from Central Europe, similar in custom to those of the Únětice culture.